spraakbanken/sparv/docs/user-manual/installation-and-setup.md

 ### Optional: Pre-build Models

-You can optionally pre-build the model files to speed up the annotation of your first corpus.
-This step is not required, but it can make the initial annotation process faster since all models will already be set up.
-If you choose to skip this step, the models will be downloaded and built automatically when you annotate your first corpus.
+Sparv will automatically download and build the models needed for the analyses you want to perform.
+Optionally, you can also pre-build the models to speed up the annotation of your first corpus.
+This step is not required, and unless you have a specific reason to do so, we recommend skipping it, as it may download models that you won't use.

 To pre-build the models, use the following command: